Podcast: Play in new window | Download

-This episode of the Radio Omniglot Podcast is about the Irish language, or Gaeilge, as it’s known in Irish.
+This episode is about the Irish language, or Gaeilge, as it’s known in Irish.
 I talk about my own Irish learning journey and adventures.
 Then look at the history of the language and its current state, and talk a bit about the language itself, with examples to illustrate its structure.

 It features some Irish tunes, played by me, on the tin whistle, mandolin, low whistle and harp, and one of my own compositions, played on the melodica.
 It is mostly in English, with some bits of Irish.